Savings accounts seem pretty straightforward at first glance.

 The minimum balance is the lowest amount you can have in the account before the bank or building society closes it.
 Often this can differ from the minimum amount required to open the account, but be aware that if you make withdrawals, it could reduce your interest rate (if the account operates on a tiered interest basis).

 Where the interest on your savings is paid monthly.
 This can usually be paid to a separate account if you use savings interest to supplement your income.
 Read more about monthly interest savings accounts.

 National Savings & Investments (NS&I) is owned by the Government, with 100% of savings guaranteed to be protected by the UK Treasury.
 Probably most famed for offering Premium Bonds, NS&I offers a range of savings and investments, including ISAs.

-Notice period savings accounts require you to give advance warning of making a withdrawal.
-The notice you’re required to give could be anything from 30 to 180 days.
+Notice savings accounts require you to give advance warning of making a withdrawal.
+The notice you're required to give could be anything from 30 to 180 days, or even more for the longest-term accounts.
 Some providers will let you get at your money earlier in return for you forfeiting an equivalent amount of interest.

 An offset mortgage allows you to use your savings to reduce the amount of interest you pay on your mortgage.
 The effect is that you can either finish your mortgage earlier by having a shorter term, or make lower monthly payments.
 Find out more information in our offset mortgage guide.

 Where interest is paid at the end of a variable or fixed rate bond term.